tastytea/mastodon-cpp/README.md

 ## Upgrading from below 0.7.0

+Your projects will break, sorry.
+Here are the important changes:

-The header location has changed.
+* The header location has changed.
 They are now in `mastodon-cpp/`.
+* Specific network error messages have been replaced by 15, "Network error".
+  You can get the exceptions from curlpp with `Mastodon::API::exceptions(true)`.

 ## Most basic example